As with all types of surgery, a coronary artery bypass graft (CABG) carries risks of complications.

 Having 3 or more vessels grafted

-The more complex the operation, the greater the chance that complications will occur.
+The more complex the operation, the greater the chance that complications will happen.

-If you're obese, the surgeon will have to make a deeper cut to gain access to your heart.
+If you have obesity, the surgeon will have to make a deeper cut to gain access to your heart.
 Deeper cuts have a higher risk of becoming infected.

 Your surgical team will be able to give you more information about any risks before you have surgery.